Read on for some interesting facts about dentures

 2. Dentures are less common today than they were 50 years ago

 Many decades ago, good oral health was a lesser-known aspect of healthcare and people primarily visited the dentist to have teeth pulled when they caused pain.
-As a result, far more people ended up without their natural teeth and often resorted to wearing dentures.
+As a result, many ended up without their natural teeth and there were far more people with dentures.

-In recent years, this situation has changed, as proper brushing and flossing are far more common and routine dental checkups and cleanings are an annual or semiannual occurrence for many people, dropping the prevalence of dentures.
+In recent years, this situation has changed, as proper brushing and flossing are far more common and routine dental checkups and cleanings are an annual or semiannual occurrence for many people.
+As a result, there are far fewer people with dentures today than there was years ago.

 Fluoridated municipal water is a factor as well, as it’s served to strengthen the teeth of many people today.